-This year, rather than one big event, the celebrations will be taking place throughout the territory's 18 districts.
+If prior years are any indication, rather than one big event, the celebrations will be likely taking place throughout the territory's 18 districts.
 Events to celebrate the Establishment of the HK SAR will be spreadout throughout the summer with many highlight events taking place on July 1st.

 There will be dozens of events, ranging from sketching and painting activities, football matches, dancing competitions, cultural nights, dragon and lion parades, marching bands, tai chi and martial arts, carnivals and fairs.